 Is this recipe Oil-Free?

 This is tricky.
 Unfortunately, most brands of chipotle in adobo contain some oil.
-Thankfully, the oil is generally listed near the end of the ingredients, and since you're just using 1 tbsp, only a small amount of oil will make it into your mayo.
+Thankfully, the oil is generally listed near the end of the ingredients, and since you're just using 1 tablespoon, only a small amount of oil will make it into your mayo.
 However, if you want to make this recipe completely oil-free, you have a few options:

 - Find a brand that doesn't contain oil, like this Chipotle Peppers in Adobo Sauce.